-Nesting can be axiomatized in Mezzo as a library, whose interface appears in Figure 9.
-In principle, this requires extending the meta-theoretic proof of type soundness; we have not yet done so.
-We believe that, if applicable, nesting is preferable to adoption.
-However, adoption and abandon is more widely applicable.
+Nesting can be axiomatized in Mezzo as a trusted library, whose interface appears in the extended version of this paper [28].
+In principle, this requires extending the proof of type soundness; we have not done so.
+When applicable, nesting seems preferable to adoption; however, adoption is more widely applicable.